 Our parish is part of a benefice of four with Holkham, Warham & Wighton in the Diocese of Norwich and we are proud to be a partner in Churches Together in Wells and District.
 The church is on the southern edge of the town and is part of the vibrant community which is Wells-next-the-Sea.

-For now you can still take a look around St Nicholas by using the virtual tour below, and we look forward to seeing you in person in happier times.
+For now you can take a look around St Nicholas by using the virtual tour below, and we look forward to seeing you in person.